ably/ably-ruby/SPEC.md

             * [fails to connect because a private key cannot be sent over a non-secure connection](./spec/acceptance/realtime/client_spec.rb#L31)
       * token auth
         * with TLS enabled
-          * and a pre-generated Token provided with the :token_id option
+          * and a pre-generated Token provided with the :token option
             * [connects using token auth](./spec/acceptance/realtime/client_spec.rb#L51)
           * with valid :key and :use_token_auth option set to true
             * [automatically authorises on connect and generates a token](./spec/acceptance/realtime/client_spec.rb#L64)
           * with client_id
             * [connects using token auth](./spec/acceptance/realtime/client_spec.rb#L77)
         * with TLS disabled
-          * and a pre-generated Token provided with the :token_id option
+          * and a pre-generated Token provided with the :token option
             * [connects using token auth](./spec/acceptance/realtime/client_spec.rb#L51)
           * with valid :key and :use_token_auth option set to true
             * [automatically authorises on connect and generates a token](./spec/acceptance/realtime/client_spec.rb#L64)